xmatters/azure-monitor-integration/README.md

 # azure-monitor-integration
 Azure Monitor provides an integrated monitoring solution for resources on Microsoft Azure cloud infrastructure.
-It allows you to monitor target resource, setup alert criteria and use action groups to perform actions as a result of the alert raised by the monitor.
-In this xM lab integration, we leverage action groups to create an xMatter event that notify target resources.
+It allows you to monitor target resources, setup alert criteria and use action groups to perform actions as a result of  alerts raised by the monitor.
+In this xM lab integration, we leverage Azure action groups to create an xMatters event that notifies target resources.

 ---------